Tuggerah railway station

 Tuggerah railway station is located on the Main Northern line in New South Wales, Australia.
 It serves the northern Central Coast suburb of Tuggerah, opening in 1890 as Tuggerah Lakes.
 It was renamed Tuggerah on 1 January 1891.
 A pair of passing loops were added north of the station in 1948.
 These were removed in December 1995.
 The station was rebuilt in the 1990s.

 In April 2025, an accessibility upgrade was completed, which involved the installation of lifts and a new footbridge linking the two platforms.

 Platforms and services

 Tuggerah has two side platforms.
-It is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney Central to Newcastle.
-Peak-hour services travel from Central to Wyong via the North Shore line.
+It is serviced by Sydney Trains Intercity Central Coast & Newcastle Line with services travelling between Sydney Central, Wyong & Newcastle via Strathfield, as well as limited local services between Newcastle & Gosford.
+There are 3 weekday morning peak hour services from Wyong to Sydney Central via Gordon.